Kruptein/planarally-docs/blog/2020-02-13-floors/index.md

 Now onto a feature with a more visual bigger impact: floors!

+_The following video uses content from the Waterdeep:Dragonheist campaign published by Wizards of the coast_

 <video src="/assets/0.19.0/floors.webm" type="video/webm" style="max-width: 75vh;" autoplay loop></video>

 As can be seen in the video above, work is being done on the ability to define multiple floors which are rendered on top of eachother.